1000 GIS Applications & Uses

 70. City Engine – Assessing feasibility and plan implementation using Esri’s City Engine improving urban planning, architecture, and overall design.

-72. Shadow Analysis – Diagnosing how much shadow will be casted in the pre-construction phase onto its surrounding using Bentley Map.
+72. Shadow Analysis – Diagnosing the amount of casted shadow in the pre-construction phase onto its surrounding using Bentley Map.

 75. Tangible Landscape – Experimenting with the potential impact of different building configurations with an easy-to-use 3D sketching tool.
 (Tangible Landscape)

-76. Geodesign – Conceptualizing building plans with focus on stakeholder participation and collaboration to closely follow natural systems.
+76. Geodesign – Conceptualizing building plans with a focus on stakeholder participation and collaboration to closely follow natural systems.
+(Geodesign)

 77. Propagation of Noise in Urban Environments – Modelling 3D data to answer how urban citizens are harmed by noise pollution, and how to mitigate it with noise barriers.